 Not all attacks are necessarily violent.
 An attempt to persuade or distract someone is also a kind of attack.
 When determining whether the attack rules apply, see if you have two characters in conflict, an agenda (or "want") pushed by the acting character, and a target or obstacle to that agenda (the defending or responding character).
 The skills used to attack and defend depend on the nature of the attacker's agenda.
 Here are some examples.

-the attacker wants So he uses And the defender can use To physically harm Fight or Guns Athletics, Fight, or Guns To deceive Deceit Empathy or Rapport To scare Intimidation Resolve To charm Deceit or Rapport Deceit or Rapport To force movement Fight or Endurance Endurance
+the attacker wants So he uses

+To physically harm Fight or Guns

+To deceive Deceit

+To scare Intimidation

+To charm Deceit or Rapport

+To force movement Fight or Endurance